Bestra/ember-training-slides/slides.md

 # jquery with components
 # changing application state in components -dont if possible

+# places where you can't use components
+# render()

 # TESTING components
 # component actions
 # using the integration helpers to test a rendered component

 # Query Params are a controller thing
+# using the query-params handlebars helper

 # services
 # Ember.inject.service()